Terms and Conditions (T&Cs)

 -

 Device Security: Any data stored locally is on a password-protected device to prevent unauthorized access.
+We operate an off-site data storage drive which is secured by password.

 7. Your Rights Under GDPR